-People who have a body mass index (BMI) of greater than 27 are at higher risk for fatty liver disease/steatotic liver disease.
+People who have a body mass index (BMI) of greater than 27 are at higher risk for fatty liver disease.
 Beyond this:

 - People who gain weight in the abdomen (central distribution of fatty tissue around your organs) are at greater risk compared to those with fat elsewhere.
-This weight distribution is more common in men, putting them at higher risk. - Fatty liver disease/steatotic liver disease typically occurs in conjunction with other obesity-related conditions, such as high blood pressure, high cholesterol, sleep apnea and most importantly, diabetes.
+This weight distribution is more common in men, putting them at higher risk. - Fatty liver disease typically occurs in conjunction with other obesity-related conditions, such as high blood pressure, high cholesterol, sleep apnea and most importantly, diabetes.